Company Tech Stack Scraper — BuiltWith Alternative avatar

 We do the dirty work so your dataset stays clean. 😈

-B2B tech-stack intel from public job posts — no SaaS subscription.
-Point this Actor at any company's Greenhouse, Lever, or Ashby board and get one structured row per active job, including a deduplicated list of canonical tech names (Postgres, Django, AWS, Kubernetes…) detected directly from the job description.
+A free BuiltWith / Wappalyzer alternative — for the back-end stack.
+Point this company tech stack scraper at any company's Greenhouse, Lever, or Ashby job board and get one structured row per active job, including a deduplicated list of canonical tech names (Postgres, Django, AWS, Kubernetes, Snowflake…) detected directly from the job description.

 🎯 What this scrapes